nus-cs2103-AY2122S2/tp/docs/UserGuide.md

-UniBook is a **desktop app for students to manage their university contacts related to their studies in an organised manner,** optimized for command-line interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+UniBook is a **desktop app for students to manage university contacts related to their studies in an organised manner,** optimized for command-line interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 * Table of Contents
 {:toc}